Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance evaluations

 \section{Performance evaluations}

-In this section, the simulation settings are presented, and the performance of the proposed semi-supervised adaptive purification scheme is evaluated and benchmarked against the shortest-path and FIFO approaches, using the latency, fidelity, throughput, and Bell pair utilization metrics defined in Section \ref{prob_formulation}.
+This section describes the simulation settings and evaluates the proposed scheduling methods against the shortest-path and FIFO baselines using the latency, fidelity, success rate, and Bell pair utilization metrics defined in Section~\ref{prob_formulation}.